Discover one of the most beautiful golf courses in Europe, designed by Robert Trent Jones Jr.

-Designed by the famous architect Robert Trent Jones Jr on an area of 130 hectares of land, the 18-hole course is perfectly harmonized with the gentle hills of Siena.
+Designed by the famous architect Robert Trent Jones Jr on an area of 130 hectares of land, the 18-hole course is perfectly harmonized with the gentle Sienese hills.

 The Tuscan landscape is a typical example of Inland Links, which refer to the Scottish Highlands with the “Rough” swaying in the wind.